-Solar and Stellar Interiors
+Department: Solar and Stellar Interiors

-One of the most important unsolved problems in solar physics today is the origin of the Sun’s eleven-year magnetic cycle.
-More generally, activity cycles in cool stars with convective envelopes are not understood.
+One of the most important unsolved problems in solar and stellar physics today is the origin of the Sun’s eleven-year magnetic cycle.
+More generally, activity cycles in cool stars with convective envelopes are not understood, and these cycles have important influences on the surrounding interplanetary space out to the interstellar medium, including all of the planets within.
 These cycles are expected to be the result of the interplay between flows (e.g., rotation, meridional circulation, convection) and magnetic fields and are described by dynamo models.
-It is not clear, however, how and where the dynamos operate, and what sets the periods of activity cycles.
-The reason for this lack of understanding is the absence of sufficient empirical information about subsurface dynamics in solar and stellar interiors.
+It is not clear, however, how and where the dynamo(s) operate, and what sets the amplitudes and periods of activity cycles.
+The reason for this is the absence of sufficient empirical information about subsurface dynamics in solar and stellar interiors.

 The tools used within the department are Helioseismology , the use of solar oscillations as probes of the interior of the Sun, and Asteroseismology, a generalization of helioseismology to the study of oscillations of other stars.
 These tools allow us to test and refine the theory of solar and stellar structure and evolution and to study thermal structures and flows in the interior of the Sun and stars, thereby bringing us closer to understanding internal transport mechanisms and large-scale magnetism.
 Further, asteroseismology allows us to place the Sun in the context of other similar stars and to study the possible future and past of the Sun.